apacheignite/documentation/hadoop-accelerator/running-apache-hive-over-ignited-hadoop.md

   ]
 }
 [/block]
-After that we can connect to Hive Server 2 with a [client](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Clients) e.g. with `beeline`.
-As a remote client, `beeline` can be run from any host, and it does not require any specific environment to work with "ignited" Hive.
+After the server is started, you can connect to it with any available [client](https://cwiki.apache.org/confluence/display/Hive/HiveServer2+Clients) (e.g., `beeline`).
+As a remote client, `beeline` can be run from any host, and it does not require any specific environment to work with "Ignited" Hive.
+Here is the example:
 [block:code]
 {
   "codes": [